-The UMFS Board of Directors establishes Charterhouse School to provide educational services to students in the UMFS residential treatment program, the school opens and adds two trailers for classrooms.
+After the UMFS Board of Directors establishes Charterhouse School to provide educational services to students in the UMFS residential treatment program, the school opens and adds two trailers for classrooms.
 Charterhouse School is named after the school John Wesley attended in England.
-Wesley is largely credited, along with his brother Charles Wesley, as founding the Methodist movement.
+Wesley is largely credited, along with his brother Charles, as founder of the Methodist movement.

 Charterhouse School offers a day school program.

-The Circle of Courage™ is adopted to focus our energy on meeting the developmental needs of belonging, mastery, independence, and generosity.
+The Circle of Courage™ is adopted to focus the program’s energy on meeting the developmental needs of belonging, mastery, independence and generosity.

-A summer program for students with Asperger Syndrome is offered in partnership with Commonwealth Autism Service (CAS), and a middle and high school program for students with autism is implemented.
+A summer program for students with autism is offered in partnership with Commonwealth Autism Service (CAS), and a middle and high school program for students with autism is implemented.

-Courage to Succeed: The College Program for students with Asperger’s Syndrome is launched in collaboration with Commonwealth Autism Service, J. Sargeant Reynolds Community College, and Great Aspirations Scholarship Program.
+Courage to Succeed: The College Program for students with autism is launched in collaboration with Commonwealth Autism Service, J. Sargeant Reynolds Community College, and Great Aspirations Scholarship Program.